Kot Engenharia

 Due to the various applications of this equipment in belt conveyors, which in turn use a variety of loads, its calculation and sizing in projects is done according to the load capacity of each conveyor.
 Its manufacture also follows the technical standards and norms applicable to this type of equipment.

-Another fundamental component in the use of drums is the coating, the purpose of which is to protect the equipment from wear and tear and also to increase its traction capacity.
-Given the various design variations, many factors must be analyzed when choosing a drum for your conveyor belt, such as the cost of the equipment, the environment in which it will be installed, the ease and cost of maintenance, as well as, of course, the parameters of use of the belt conveyor, such as tension, clamping angle, number of start and stop cycles, belt speed, among others.
-Figure 4 shows some lining models, which will be selected according to the purpose for which they are to be used.
+In addition, another key component in the use of drums is the lining, which is designed to protect the equipment from wear and tear and also increase its traction capacity.
+In this context, given the wide variety of designs, many factors must be considered when choosing a drum for your conveyor belt, such as the cost of the equipment, the environment in which it will be installed, ease and cost of maintenance, as well as, of course, the conveyor belt’s operating parameters, such as tension, wrap angle, number of start-stop cycles, belt speed, among others.
+Figure 4 shows some lining models, which will be selected according to their intended use.

 Types of coating, rubber coating - herringbone, rubber coating - diamond, coating with ceramic inserts